How to Use The Next Big Market Sell-off To Your Advantage

 In just about every instance, the stated assumption is that volatility is “bad” and should be avoided at all costs.

-As is often the case, there can be a wide chasm between the academics of a profession and the actual “boots on the ground” experience.
-Today, we’re going to travel just a bit off the reservation and discuss why volatility is not the same thing as risk, and why we as traders actually need volatility to generate healthy returns.
+As is often the case, there can be a wide chasm between the academics and the actual “boots on the ground” experience.
+Today, we’re going to travel just a bit off the reservation and discuss why volatility is not the same thing as risk.
+In fact, we’ll explain why we as traders actually need volatility to generate healthy returns.

 The Volatility/Risk Assumption is a Cop-out